Topas-Nordic/TopasExtractor/README.md

 optional arguments:
   -h, --help  show this help message and exit
   -exc EXC    Parameters to exclude from Topas OUT file.
-Written as a comma seperated list: E.g: c, a, scale, ...
-  -sct SCT    Parameters to select specifically from Topas OUT file.
+Written as a comma seperated list: E.g: "c,a,scale" -sct SCT    Parameters to select specifically from Topas OUT file.
 Written as a commar separated list.
-E.g.: c, a, b, ....
-  -xdd        Include the xdd file name in the extraction.
+E.g.: "c,a,b" -xdd        Include the xdd file name in the extraction.
   -big        For surface refined BIG.INP topas files.
 ```